 Dr. Douglas E. Brinley, a Church member who is a marriage and parenting specialist, wrote about three levels of communication in relationships: superficial, personal, and validating.
-In order for a deep bond to form between a husband and a wife, there needs to be a balance between all three.1 Superficial nonconfrontational, and it involves a low level of risk.
+In order for a deep bond to form between a husband and a wife, there needs to be a balance between all three.

+Superficial

+Communication that falls in the superficial level is informative and nonconfrontational, and it involves a low level of risk.
 Every married couple spends some time at this level as they coordinate schedules, discuss the weather, or comment on gas prices.
 Although this type of communication is necessary, individuals cannot become deeply connected and bound together if the majority of communication remains here.